mrmarbury/forge_server/README.md

 # forge_server

-Chef Cookbook to manage a "Feed the Beast"-Server installation on FreeBSD.
+Chef Cookbook to manage a Forge-Server installation on FreeBSD.

 ## Requirements